Yuri05/developer-docs/CODING_STANDARDS_R.md

 ## Files

 File names containing both source code (`/R`) and tests (`/tests`) should follow the kebab-case naming convention and should have `.R` extension.

+Do not use special characters (e.g. “µ”, “ß”, …) or blanks in the file names

 ```r
 # bad